Thoughts & Opinions About Trends, Technologies And Economic Advances In Smart Cities Evolution.

 Integration ensures control information generated by one vertically-focused system can identify and combine, with that generated by another similar system serving a different control function.
 Insight occurs when the combined data sources are cleansed, organized and run through algorithmic processes to generate patterns (consumption, behavioral, of events, and of motion).

-- A Smart City Sets A High Bar For Energy Efficiency: everything that relates to energy management, from municipal efficiency to individual citizens monitoring their own usage.
+- An Intelligent City Sets A High Bar For Energy Efficiency: everything that relates to energy management, from municipal efficiency to individual citizens monitoring their own usage.

-- Sensable & Integrated: The beauty of a Smart City is that it is an integrated ‘sense, analyse, control and data log’ system that encompasses every citizen, infrastructure, resource, geography and past data.
+- Senseable & Integrated: The beauty of a Smart City is that it is an integrated ‘sense, analyse, control and data log’ system that encompasses every citizen, infrastructure, resource, geography and past data.

 - Enables Social Collaboration For Urban Resiliency: Ensures meaningful stakeholder engagement.
 Resiliency is really the inverse of risk, it is fundamentally about maintaining an acceptable level of service and livability in a dynamic and changing environment.
 How does a flood or tornado affected community regroup quickly and organize itself using social and collaborative technologies before public services can kick-in with support.